 If you see Belgian beers at a corporate event, chain restaurant or chain hotel, it’s likely to be Stella Artois, Hoegaarden, or Leffe which are now brewed by the largest beer company in the world, Anheuser Busch- Inbev.
-Some are tasty, but because they’re mass produced, they’re not as good of quality as many small batch beers.
+Some of the beers are tasty.
+But because they’re mass produced and contain additives, they’re not as good of quality as many small batch beers.

-Cafe Leffe’s can be found scattered around Belgium and are similar to a Belgian TGI Friday’s.
-We ate at the restaurant in Leuven (home base of Anheuser Busch-Inbev) and found their food to be quality Belgian dishes and their beer selection surprised us by extending far beyond just Anheuser Busch-Inbev products.
-Their Trappist beer selection, among other outside choices, is very good!
+Cafe Leffe’s beer selection surprised us by extending far beyond just Anheuser Busch-Inbev products.
+Their Trappist beer selection, among other varieties, is very good!

 Belgian Pils (pilsners)